IsmailHosen696/redux-react-shop/README.md

 ### `yarn`
 To Install all the dependencies .

-Open [http://localhost:3000](https://react-redux-shop-07.netlify.app) to view it in the browser.
+Open [this url](https://react-redux-shop-07.netlify.app) to view it in the browser.

 ### `yarn start`